evaera/RoVer/index.md

 - `RoVer Nickname Bypass` - The same as RoVer Bypass, except it only bypasses nicknames.
 Roles will still be given.
 - `RoVer Admin` - RoVer will allow anyone with a role called "RoVer Admin" to run any of the server commands, even if they don't have Manage Server.
 - `RoVer Updater` - You can also give users a role called "RoVer Updater", which will let the holder of that role run !update on others, but no other admin commands.
+- `RoVer Reverse Lookup` - RoVer will allow anyone with a role called "RoVer Reverse Lookup" to run !reverselookup, but no other admin commands.

 ## Integrating with Roblox Groups
 Group bindings can be created to keep Discord roles up to date with Roblox group ranks.
 RoVer does not support or plan to support changing group ranks or shouts on Roblox.com, and you should be wary of any bots that offer this functionality, as this introduces a major security risk.